Flawless Physio Logo

 Achilles Tendon Pain: Differential Diagnosis

-Insertional Achilles Tendon pain is when pain is located where the tendon attaches to the heel bone with no pain higher up the tendon.
-It is common to have a sore tendon in the morning with an insertional Achilles tendinitis.
+Insertional Achilles Tendon pain is located on the tendon’s attachment to the heel bone with no pain higher up the tendon.

 Achilles Tendon Tear